Welcome to the 1977 Hornet AMX Registry

 one source cites a total production of 5,207 units, with 3,196 being six cylinder cars and 2,011

 with V8 power.
 As these numbers are indirectly attributed to AMC, and seem reasonable, they are

 How many are left over 35 years later?
 That’s a good question, and one that is often asked.
 As

 surviving Hornet AMX’s have long outlived the average useful life of a passenger car, I believe

 that by now most owners will have joined up with a club for parts and technical assistance.

-Although I have monitored the AMC hobby since 1995 only about 150 cars have been documented,
+Although I have monitored the AMC hobby since 1995 less than 200 cars have been documented,

-and some of those are parts donors which no longer exist.
-I'm sure that a few Hornet AMX's are
+and many of those were parts donors which no longer exist.
+I’m sure that a few Hornet AMX’s are

 still being daily driven in dry climates and have escaped being detected.

 For these reasons, and keeping in mind that many of these cars have been driven by youthful